ralterman/gotta_classify_em_all/README.md

 __Final model overall displayed 97% accuracy__

+---

 ## Feature Importance
 * Because SVM does not have feature importance with the rbf kernel, I ran a grid search on my XGBoost model, since it was also very good,   and calculated the feature importance on that model
-* Feature importance seems to match correlations with ‘legendary’ from heatmap, with 'Special Attack' appearing to have the most influence
+* Feature importance seems to match correlations with ‘Legendary’ from heatmap, with 'Special Attack' appearing to have the most influence

 <p align="center"><img src="https://github.com/ralterman/pokemon_classifier/blob/master/images/feature_importance.png"></p>